Francine Luce: Jazz Singer-Songwriter-Composer

 A Voice that touches the heartCountless World class musicians

 Nothing is static with Francine.
 As life and Nature, each day has a new dawn, and so it is that each performance with Francine is a new experience with a life of its own.

-Her tremendous talent and experiences turn music into fascinating life story telling, accompanying her audience on a memorable journey.
+Her tremendous talent and experience turn music into a fascinating life story telling, accompanying her audience on a memorable journey.

 Every sound… Every note… Every movement… Is a new experience… Janine Iron.